Kenya's Supreme Court involved in 'coup,' President says

 "But today, for the first time in history we have seen a coup here in Kenya being made by those people in court.
 It's a coup, there's nothing else you can call it.
 Let's call it what it is."

 The court upheld a petition by veteran opposition candidate Raila Odinga, who said the re-election of President Kenyatta on August 8 was fraudulent.
-It ordered a re-run of the election, which is scheduled for October.
+It ordered a re-run of the election, which is now scheduled for October 26.
+The re-run had originally been scheduled for October 17.

 In presenting its reasons for annulling last month's election, the court on Wednesday condemned the voting authority for failing to give the court full access to its computer servers.